 Death Row for Past Killer Brands

-Go back one hundred years and the dominant brands were very different with US Steel, American Sugar Refining Company and Standard Oil in the forefront.
+Go back one hundred years, and the dominant brands were very different with US Steel, American Sugar Refining Company and Standard Oil at the forefront.

-Standard Oil was founded in the late 1870s under John D. Rockerfeller.
+In the late 1870s, Standard Oil has founded by John D. Rockefeller.
 The story goes that Mr. Rockfeller expanded the brand by bullying suppliers for preferred rates and buying out many small competitors.
 At one point, Standard controlled nearly 90 percent of US oil production.
-In 1890, the US Congress passed the Sherman Antitrust Act which outlawed monopolistic business practices.
+In 1890, the US Congress passed the Sherman Antitrust Act, which outlawed monopolistic business practices.
 After several legal manoeuvres, the world’s most powerful company, Standard Oil, was finally ordered by the US Supreme Court to break up into 34 independent companies.
-It is believed that Standard Oil came under heavy public criticism and outrage after investigative journalist Ida Tarbell published a 19-part series of articles damning Mr. Rockfeller and Standard Oil as ruthless and immoral.
+Standard Oil came under heavy public criticism and outrage after investigative journalist Ida Tarbell published a 19-part series of articles damning Mr. Rockfeller and Standard Oil as ruthless and immoral.
 Today, these companies are now some of the world’s largest Oil & Gas brands like ExxonMobil, Chevron, and ConocoPhillips.

-In 1969, the US government took a run at IBM who at the time had nearly 70 percent of the business computing industry, but the case never amounted to any significant action.
+In 1969, the US government took a run at IBM, who at the time had nearly 70 percent of the business computing industry, but the case never amounted to any significant action.
 While the case dragged on for over 13 unlucky years, the distracted IBM company missed out on personal computer innovations.
-This was a death sentence for the company.
+A death sentence for the company.

-In the 1990’s Microsoft tried to force the computer industry to bundle their web browser with the operating system to control the market.
-This destroyed the top competitor Netscape and caused the US Department of Justice to file antitrust charges against Microsoft.
-While Microsoft wasn’t broken up during the appeal process, the distraction allowed for companies like Google to gain an edge.
+In the 1990s, Microsoft tried to force the computer industry to bundle their web browser with the operating system to control the market.
+With the result of destroying the top competitor Netscape which caused the US Department of Justice to file antitrust charges against Microsoft.
+Microsoft wasn’t broken up during the appeal process; the distraction allowed companies like Google to gain an edge.
 Senator Elizabeth Warren says the antitrust case “helped clear a path for Internet companies like Google and Facebook to emerge.”

 Today’s Killer App Brands

 We know the big six killer brands.
 We interact with them daily and sometimes hourly: Alphabet (Google), Microsoft, Apple, Facebook, Amazon, and Alibaba.
-They are all technology, digital application driven and American, except for Alibaba.
+They are all technology, digital application-driven and American, except for Alibaba.
 American brands account for a disproportionate percentage of the world’s largest brands.
-Elvis Picardo, Portfolio Manager, attributes this phenomenon to a strong US equity market, a strong US currency, and premium valuations (mega-caps).
+Elvis Picardo, Portfolio Manager, attributes this phenomenon to a stable US equity market, a strong US currency, and premium valuations (mega-caps).